tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   access_token = exchange_response['access_token']
   ```

 * Public tokens can be exchanged for access tokens.
 Access tokens are needed to be able to access account details such as transactions.
 The exchange serves as an additional round of security.
-The `client.Item.public_token.exchange()` function handles the exchange and returns an access token, item id, and request id.
+The `client.Item.public_token.exchange()` function handles the exchange and returns an access token, item id, and request-id.
 The `client.Item.public_token.exchange()` function accepts one argument: the `public_token` returned in `create_tkn_response`.

   ![token_exchange.png](Images/token_exchange.png)